Factbox: Coronavirus stalks the corridors of power

-Switzerland (Reuters) – COVID-19 has infiltrated several seats of power.
-Below are some of the leaders who have tested positive for COVID-19 and how each administration dealt with it:
+Coronavirus has infiltrated several seats of power.
+Here’s how each administration dealt with it:

 Johnson, 56, had previously spent three nights in intensive care in a London hospital with the illness.
 Leaving St Thomas’ hospital on April 12, he thanked staff for saving his life.